-Network Capital Funding is an online, non-bank lender.
-It’s relatively small when compared to other major mortgage players, but that actually works in its favor.
+Network Capital Funding Corporation is an online, non-bank lender.
+It’s relatively small compared to other major mortgage players, but that actually works in its favor.

-It doesn’t charge lender fees, can close in as little as 15 days, and even though a majority of the process takes place online, each applicant works one-on-one with a mortgage banker throughout the entire process.
+It doesn’t charge lender fees, application fees, or origination fees for some loan programs, and loans can close in as little as 15 days.
+Even though a majority of the loan process takes place online, each applicant works one-on-one with a loan officer throughout the entire process.

-Network Capital Funding Mortgage requires all applicants to have a credit score of at least 600.
+Network Capital Funding Corporation requires all applicants to have a credit score of at least 600.
 You will also be required to submit the standard paperwork.
 These include: